Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 11 Desember 2025 22.35.30 UTC
+- WIB: Kamis, 11 Desember 2025 23.44.49 UTC
-- WITA: Kamis, 11 Desember 2025 23.35.30 UTC
+- WITA: Jumat, 12 Desember 2025 00.44.49 UTC
-- WIT: Jumat, 12 Desember 2025 00.35.30 UTC
+- WIT: Jumat, 12 Desember 2025 01.44.49 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: friendship
+Kategori: motivational